2024 Muscat mosque shooting

 On 15 July 2024, six people, including a policeman, were killed and 28 others were injured in a mass shooting near and in a Shia Muslim mosque in Oman's capital, Muscat.
 The Islamic State claimed responsibility for the attack.

 Background

 Oman is predominantly Muslim, with most following the Sunni and Ibadi sects, and Shi'ism accounting for about 5% of the country's population.

-The Islamic State has had a history of anti-Shia sentiment, including considerable violence against Shi'ites during the Syrian Civil War and the 2013–2017 conflict between Iraq and the Islamic State.
+The Islamic State has had a history of anti-Shia sentiment, including considerable violence against Shi'ites during the Syrian Civil War and the War in Iraq.
 However, they had never claimed responsibility for an attack in Oman prior to the shooting.

 Attack

 The shooting occurred as Shi'ite worshippers were marking the eve of Ashura at the Imam Ali mosque frequently attended by South Asian expatriates in the Wadi Kabir area of Muscat.
 Gunmen reportedly opened fire from a building near the mosque before entering the facility itself in the evening and opening fire, with some worshippers taken hostage before being rescued by security forces.
 A witness told the Times of Oman that the attack lasted for about an hour and a half, while the Pakistani ambassador said he had taken calls from Pakistani worshippers who were in the mosque providing information that was used by Omani security forces in their response.

 The three attackers were killed by the security forces.

 Six other people died in the attack, including a police officer.
 Pakistan said four of its nationals were killed in the attack, while the local police reported that 28 others were injured.
 The Indian embassy in Oman said that one Indian national was killed and another injured in the attack.
 A state of emergency was declared in Wadi Kabir.